Have you ever given a blessing? Have you ever been blessed?

 - Place your Hands on their Head or Shoulders

 A Spoken Message

-For a child in search of the blessing, silence communicates mostly confusion.
-Children who are left to fill in the blanks when it comes to what their parents think about them will often fail the test when it comes to feeling valuable and secure.
-Spoken or written words at least give the child an indication that he or she is worthy of some attention.
-I learned this lesson on the football field.
+For a child in search of the blessing, silence communicates confusion.
+Children who are left to fill in the blanks when it comes to what their parents think about them will often feel insecure.
+Spoken or written words at least give the child an indication that they are worthy of some attention.

-After I missed an important block in practice one day (a frequent occurrence), this coach stood one inch from my face mask and chewed me out six ways from Sunday.
-When he finally finished, he had me go over to the sidelines.
+When I began playing football in high school, one particular coach constantly pointed out my mistakes.
+After I missed an important block in practice one day, this coach stood one inch from my face mask and chewed me out.
+When he finally finished, he sent me to the sidelines.

 “Don’t say that,” my teammate replied.
 “At least he’s talking to you.
 If he ever stops talking to you, that means he’s given up on you.”

-To see the blessing bloom and grow in the life of a child, we need to verbalize our message.
+To see the blessing grow in the life of a child, we need to verbalize our message.
 Good intentions aside, good words — spoken, written and preferably both — are necessary to communicate genuine acceptance.

 Attaching High Value

 Meaningful touch and a spoken (or written) message lead to the next element.
 To powerfully convey intentional meaning, the words must attach high value to the person receiving the blessing.